26 Best Skills to Put on Your Resume: Examples for 2025

 - What skills to put on a resume to grab the employer's attention.

-- The difference between hard and soft skills for resumes.
+- The difference between hard and soft resume skills.

 - How to list skills on your resume to prove your qualifications and get interviewed for your dream job.